 (2) A requirement or consent made or given under this Schedule by a surviving husband or wife who is an infant shall be as valid and binding as it would be if he or she were of age; and, as respects an appropriation in pursuance of paragraph 1, the provisions of section 30(1)(k) of the Trustees Act 1962 as to obtaining the consent of the infant’s parent or guardian shall not apply.

-[Clause 8 amended by No. 19 of 2010 s.
+[Clause 8 amended: No. 19 of 2010 s.
 51.]

 9. Terms used